Nick Duron: Seattle Mariners

 Duron did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He split 2021 between the Double-A Arkansas Travelers and the Triple-A Tacoma Rainiers.
 He was a combined 4–2 with four saves and a 4.50 ERA in 38 relief appearances covering 42 innings in which he struck out 43 batters.
 He became a free agent following the season on November 7, 2021.

 Philadelphia Phillies

 On January 9, 2022, Duron signed a minor league contract with the Philadelphia Phillies organization.
 In 2022, pitching for the Triple-A Lehigh Valley IronPigs, Duron worked to a 4–7 record with seven saves and a 2.77 ERA in 52 relief appearances covering 48.2 innings in which he struck out 63 batters (11.7 strikeouts/9 innings), and induced a 50.4% ground-ball percentage.
 He was named a 2022 MiLB Organization All Star.

 On July 12, 2022, Duron was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his major league debut on July 13, 2022.
+He made his major league debut on July 13.
 His fastball averaged 97.2 mph during his MLB appearance.
-He elected free agency on November 10, 2022.
+He elected free agency on November 10.

 San Francisco Giants

 On December 15, 2022, Duron signed a minor league contract with the San Francisco Giants organization.
+He began the 2023 season with the Triple-A Sacramento River Cats, where he posted a 1-1 record and 2.25 ERA with 9 strikeouts in 8.0 innings pitched across 6 appearances.

+San Diego Padres

+On April 21, 2023, Duron was traded to the San Diego Padres in exchange for cash considerations.
+Despite strong results in Sacramento, Duron struggled to a 12.91 ERA with 8 strikeouts in 7 2/3 innings across 8 games for the Triple–A El Paso Chihuahuas.
+He was released by the Padres organization on June 9.

+Lancaster Barnstormers

+On July 18, 2023, Duron signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 23 games for the Barnstormers, he posted a 2.01 ERA with 36 strikeouts and 2 saves in 22 1/3 innings pitched.
+With Lancaster, Duron won the Atlantic League championship.
+He became a free agent following the 2023 season.